 Since its establishment in 1949 as the East Asian Institute, the Institute has been the center for modern and contemporary East Asia research, studies, and publication at Columbia, covering China, Japan, Taiwan, Hong Kong, Korea, Mongolia (Inner Asia), Tibet, and, increasingly, the countries of Southeast Asia.
 In 2003, the Institute was renamed the Weatherhead East Asian Institute to honor the generosity of the Weatherhead Foundation.

-The faculty members of the Institute are members of Columbia’s Schools of Business, Law, International and Public Affairs, Arts and Sciences, and Barnard College.
+The faculty members of the Institute are members of Columbia’s Schools of Arts and Sciences; Business; Law; International and Public Affairs; Social Work; Architecture, Planning and Preservation; Teachers College; and Barnard College.
 Annually, the Institute hosts a diverse group of visiting scholars, professionals, and students from the United States and abroad.

 The mission of the Institute is:

 - To bring together faculty, research scholars, and students in an integrated program of teaching and research on East, Southeast, and Inner Asia; to train students to understand the countries, peoples, and cultures of East and Southeast Asia in order to enable them to function with knowledge of East and Southeast Asia in academic teaching and research, in government service, in business, in journalism, and in nonprofit and nongovernmental organizations.

 - To advance the general understanding and knowledge of East and Southeast Asia, both inside and outside the University, through meetings, conferences, publications, and otherwise.